Coalition To Abolish Slavery & Trafficking

 How does Coalition To Abolish Slavery & Trafficking spend its money?

 Coalition To Abolish Slavery & Trafficking directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Coalition To Abolish Slavery & Trafficking tax-deductible?